arresteddevops/ado-hugo/themes/castanet/REFERENCE.md

 ### Top-level items

 - `googleAnalytics` - the Google Analytics tracking ID.
 We use the async method.
 Example: `"UA-123-45"`
-- `disqusShortname` - the shortname for use in Disqus comments.
-Example: `"arresteddevops"`.
-Note: The Disqus comments will not appear if you are running on `localhost`.

 ### General Parameters